HPinES-Tech/MEL-Software/README.md

 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 # BUG FOUND!
 The tool pointer location is fixed to **~/Downloads/MEL-Software-1.0-Release/Linux/GNOME/MEL-for-Linux-GNOME/** in the Launcher file for Linux!
-We will fix this bug soon in version Alpha v1.0.0.2.
+We will fix this bug soon in version v1.0.0-alpha.2.
 Sorry for the inconvenience!

 # WARNING!
 Before installing this tool, you must know that: